Xsysstar/Nerds.Library/README.md

 ### ISBN

 ISBN exists in two formats: ISBN-10 or ISBN-13.
 The same books can have codes in both.
-I have not investigated whether there's a conversion between them, so I'm modeling both for now.
+I'll presume we can convert everything to the more modern ISBN-13 and we can forget about ISBN-10.

 The same book in different languages or different forms (hardcover, softcover) will have different ISBNs, even though they are interchangeable for many purposes.